RobSpectre/Trump-Filter/README.md

-PokeGone
+PokeGone - Gotta block 'em all!
 ================================
 A Chrome extension that removes Pokemon from the Internet.

-TODO: update readme more...

 Overview
 --------------------------

+All of a sudden, a new mobile app called Pokemon Go got extremely popular ([read about it on the Wall Street Journal](http://www.wsj.com/articles/pokemon-chasing-investors-send-nintendo-shares-soaring-1468228206)!).
+Because of this, the internet is full of people talking about all things Pokemon - which can be a little annoying.

-Removes Pokemon Go references from the internet.
+PokeGone removes Pokemon Go references from the internet so you can get to normal watching funny cat GIFs.

 Features